 Your Pods can also authenticate to Google Cloud using the Kubernetes clusters' service account credentials from metadata.
 However, these credentials can be reached by any Pod running in the cluster.
 Create and configure a custom service account that has the minimum Cloud IAM roles that are required by all the Pods running in the cluster.

 This approach is not compatible with GKE Sandbox because GKE Sandbox blocks access to the metadata server.

 Service Account JSON key

-A third way to grant credentials for GCP resources to applications is to manually use the service account's key.
+A third way to grant credentials for Google Cloud resources to applications is to manually use the service account's key.
 This approach is strongly discouraged because of the difficulty of securely managing account keys.

 You should use application-specific GCP service accounts to provide credentials so that applications have the minimal necessary permissions.
 Each service account is assigned only the Cloud IAM roles that are needed for its paired application to operate successfully.
 Keeping the service account application-specific makes it easier to revoke its access in the case of a compromise without affecting other applications.
 Once you have assigned your service account the correct Cloud IAM roles, you can create a JSON service account key, and then mount that into your Pod using a Kubernetes Secret.